teamomiamigo/temple/README.md

 ## 🧩 Features

+- **Overview Screen**: checking what i need to do still for the day, forwarding me to any other screens and giving me some daily motivation.
 - **Nutrition**: Log meals, calories, macros, daily summaries
-- **Mind**: Daily journal, goal writing, reflection prompts
 - **Body**: Workout tracker with logging & history
-- **Temple**: Meditation timers, gratitude tracker, stress logs
+- **Temple**: Meditation screen, gratitude tracker, stress logs, daily joutnaling
-- **Weekly Review**: Summarize and reflect on your progress across all domains
+- **Running**: tracking your cardio and calories burned and progress

 ## 🔧 Tech Stack